 According to health experts, there are possibilities that a frozen shoulder may seriously interfere with a person’s ability to perform daily tasks such as bathing or dressing.

 Doctors, therefore, say that pain and stiffness in the shoulder should never be ignored.
 It may take anywhere between one year to three years to recover from the condition, depending upon its severity.

 Ayurvedic approach to treating a frozen shoulder

-In Ayurveda, frozen shoulder is referred to as ‘Apabahuka’.
+Treat Frozen Shoulder with Ayurveda.
+In Ayurveda frozen shoulder is referred to as ‘Apabahuka’.
 Ayurvedic doctors suggest several approaches to successfully treat a frozen shoulder.
 Ayurveda, being a personalized health science, the treatment for each case of frozen shoulder may be different.
-It is important to identify the root cause, and based on that, treatment is recommended which would be a combination of herbal concoctions, churnas, guggulu preparations and herbo-mineral rasa medicines that help pacify the aggravated vata dosha, which is believed to be the primary reason behind this condition.
+It is important to identify the root cause, and based on that, treatment is recommended which would be a combination of herbal concoctions, churnas, guggulu preparations and herbo-mineral rasa medicines that help pacify the aggravated Vata dosha, which is believed to be the primary reason behind this condition.

 Ayurveda has several effective internal medications and external treatments for frozen shoulder.
 However, it should be administered only after meeting a qualified Ayurvedic physician, as he will be able to prescribe the right therapies based on your particular body type and condition.